AsadAzam/DiscordX/README.md

 - `RealityComposer`

 ## Dependencies
-If you are modifing/ tweaking the applicaton make sure you change the Development Team DiscordX uses [PKBeam's Fork](https://github.com/PKBeam/SwordRPC) of [Azoy's SwordRPC](https://github.com/Azoy/SwordRPC).
+If you are modifying/ tweaking the application make sure you change the Development Team DiscordX uses [PKBeam's Fork](https://github.com/PKBeam/SwordRPC) of [Azoy's SwordRPC](https://github.com/Azoy/SwordRPC).

 ## System Requirements